-|Q. Do I insure the real value of the trip if I’m getting my trip through an Award Travel Program?
-Are credit card mileage points I redeem to get a plane ticket insurable?
+|Q. Do I insure the real value of the trip if I’m getting my trip through a Frequent Flyer program?
+Are credit card mileage points I redeem to get a plane ticket insurable

 No. Count frequent flyer tickets, award travel, vouchers, reward points, credit card points & credit card miles as a $0 trip cost.
-The value you insure is not the retail cost, but it’s what you paid out of pocket for the ticket, which is free and therefore has no insurable cost.
+The value you insure is not the retail cost, but it’s what you paid out of pocket for the ticket, which is free and has no insurable cost.

 Travel insurance itself doesn’t re-deposit your frequent flyer miles

-In addition, you are still eligible for all the other coverages like Medical, Travel Delay, Missed Connection, Baggage, Baggage Delay, etc, even if you are using free airline tickets or free travel arrangements as any part of your trip cost.
+You are still eligible for all the other coverages like Medical, Travel Delay, Missed Connection, Baggage, Baggage Delay, etc, even if you are using free airline tickets or free travel arrangements as any part of your trip cost.

 Note: It’s your responsibility to find out if your award travel, vouchers, reward points or credit card miles allow you to re-use them if you don’t use the travel you get with them.
 Travel insurance will not cover award travel, vouchers, reward points or credit card miles at all.

-Q. Which travel insurance plans reimburse the fee to re-deposit the miles into my frequent flyer account if the claim is for a covered reason?
+Q. Which travel insurance plans reimburse the fee to re-deposit the miles into my airline’s frequent flyer account if the claim is for a covered reason?

 If you cancel your trip not for a covered reason using the “Cancel for Any Reason“, no plans will reimburse you for the frequent flyer re-deposit fees.

-PPPS - Even though TripInsuranceStore.com is the world's most informative travel insurance website, you are still responsible to know the coverage terms, conditions, limitations, and exclusions of your plan.
+PPS - Even though TripInsuranceStore.com is the world's most informative travel insurance website, you are still responsible to know the coverage terms, conditions, limitations, and exclusions of your plan.
 No comments or explanations confirm or deny coverage.
 You need to refer to each plan's policy wording.
-Click here to get each plan's complete details of coverage.